Sales Performance Management 101 for Finance: Know the Cost of Your Investment in Sales

 Detailed reporting on the relationship between sales performance and pay allows finance executives to keep pace with commissions and other variables.
 Most Sales Performance Management solutions will provide modelling capability allowing finance professionals to assess the impact of new plans or changes to plans and to forecast for best and worst-case scenarios for the new financial year.
 Well-run SPM systems have been shown to improve company revenues and attainment of sales targets, with best in class organisations using SPM technology realising 7% more sales reps meeting their quotas.
 SPM systems are constantly evolving with more advanced modelling capabilities, advanced reporting and analytics, and predictable analytics, such as the IBM Incentive Compensation Management integration with Watson Analytics.

 As one of the forerunners in sales performance management implementation and optimisation, OpenSymmetry can help navigate the complex array of software providers and strategic SPM options.
-With experience helping hundreds of companies optimise their sales performance and minimise costs with tailored solutions, OpenSymmetry provides consulting services for end-to-end SPM solutions from leading vendors in the industry.
+With experience helping hundreds of companies optimise their sales performance and minimise costs with tailored solutions, OpenSymmetry provides sales performance consulting services for end-to-end SPM solutions from leading vendors in the industry.

 Join Ray Wells, VP EMEA of OpenSymmetry, and Ryan Fletcher, Sales Performance Management UK Lead of IBM, on our webinar on how finance leaders can make the most of their investment in the sales team by leveraging SPM solutions.